AriBenetZ/swiss-repo/README.md

 ## 🎯 Business Model

-Raisesignal operates as a middleman connecting project owners with private investors:
+Aurum Ascend Capital operates as a middleman connecting project owners with private investors:

 1. **No Upfront Fees**: Free to apply and submit projects
 2. **Success-Based Commission**: Success fee only upon successful funding